Malala at UC Davis: When the Chancellor sits on the board of a defense contractor and hosts a peace icon (#460)

 Students, including many who support Palestinian rights, have described it instead as a continuation of “silencing Palestinian speech.”

-Against that backdrop, May’s triumphant social-media posts about hosting Malala, an icon of fearless dissent, ring hollow.
+Against that backdrop, May’s celebratory social-media posts about hosting Malala, an icon of fearless dissent, were, for many of us, hard to reconcile with events on campus.

 The Leidos problem